 First, let me mention the Bureau's largest project, which some of you probably know, the single largest data collection program which BJS sponsors is the National Crime Survey, also commonly referred to as the Victimization Survey.
-You may have seen the recent national press stories on the latest survey findings for 1989 data, another press release on victimization trends will be forthcoming within a week or two.
-In general, the NCS was developed in response to the recommendations of the 1967 Commission, which had concluded that:
+You may have seen the recent findings of the latest survey for 1989 data, indicating that across the nation reported victimization levels are relatively level when compared to 1988 and are actually down from peak levels experienced in 1988.
+In general, the NCS was developed in response to the recommendations of the 1967 Commission, which had concluded'that: